gwu-libraries/TweetSets/README.md

         tweetset_loader.py update dataset-id /dataset/path/to

 ### Creating a manual extract (dataset)
 Full extracts of existing datasets can be created from the command line.
+Note that this command does not use the Spark loader, so will not generate mentions or user tweet count files.
+It generates .zip versions of JSON, CSV, and IDs.

 1. Launch a shell session in the server container:
 ```